 Health Considerations

-Beagles are generally robust but may be predisposed to certain conditions including hip dysplasia, epilepsy, hypothyroidism, and eye disorders.
+Beagles are generally strong but may be predisposed to certain conditions including hip dysplasia, epilepsy, hypothyroidism, and eye disorders.
 Their love of food requires careful portion control to prevent obesity.
 Regular veterinary checkups, weight management, and appropriate exercise support long term wellness.

 Training Tips